 Sifnos: This island was named after the Greek hero Sifnos, the son of the hero Sounion; he was the island’s first inhabitant.

 Paxos: This name derives from the word passion (“pathos” in Greek).
 The Greek God Poseidon, who had fallen madly in love with the nymph Amphitrite, could only make her love him if he gave her a piece of land that was her own.
-So he cast his trident, cutting off a piece of the island of Corfu, which moved a bit to the south, and gave it to the nymph.
+Hence, he cast his trident, cutting off a piece of the island of Corfu, which moved a bit to the south and gave it to the nymph.

 Angistri: In ancient times, this island was called Kekrifalia, which meant reef, because of its size and shape.
 Later, however, it was renamed to Angistri (hook) because it is “hooked” to Aegina.

-Aegina: This island, located near Athens, owes its name to Greek mythology — more specifically to the daughter of the ancient Greek god Asopus, who was named Aegina.
+Aegina: This island, located near Athens, owes its name to Greek mythology—more specifically to the daughter of the ancient Greek god Asopus, who was named Aegina.
 According to the legend, Zeus fell in love with the girl and took her to the island, which used to be named Oenone but was later given the girl’s name.

 Alonissos: The name derives from the ancient Greek word “als” (sea) and the word “nisi” (island).
 It literally means an island in the middle of the sea.
 Even though Alonissos was named Ikos in ancient times, it was renamed in 1838.